 If one or some of these warning signs occur, it's best to take your pet to the vet.
 Usually, the vet will ask a very comprehensive clinical background and do a thorough physical examination.
 The information she will get will help her narrow down possible causes from the extensive list of possibilities.

-The vet may have to conduct further assessment of cat vomiting, depending on the reaction.
-Part of this additional test may include fecal examination, blood tests, and urine analysis (depending on history, trial therapy response, and clinical evaluation).
-When it comes to treatment, it merely depends on the fundamental cause.
+Your vet may have to conduct further assessment of cat vomiting, depending on the reaction.
+These additional tests may include fecal examination, blood tests, and urine analysis (depending on history, trial therapy response, and clinical evaluation).
+Treatment depends on the fundamental cause.

 The Reasons Why Your Cat Is Vomiting

-In some cases, throwing up of a cat is because of his over obsessive-compulsive tendencies such as grooming himself and licking.
-However, there is another related reason why the cat hungry but throwing up.
+In some cases, vomiting is caused by over obsessive-compulsive tendencies such as grooming himself and licking.
+These over grooming behaviors can produce hairballs.
+However, there are many other related reasons why the cat is hungry but throwing up.

 Diet/Low Food Quality

-One great contributor to spewing among felines is the poor quality of food.
+One contributor to regurgitation among felines is the poor quality of food.
 This means the proteins in the food of your cat are not appropriate for him.
-Most likely, they contain animal skin, heads and eyes, bird beaks and feathers, hooves, and slaughterhouse leftovers.
-While these are considered protein, they are hard to digest and blend in with the cat's body, which eventually results in vomiting.
+While byproducts are considered protein, they are hard to digest and blend in with the cat's body, which eventually results in vomiting.
+Taurine is one of the essential amino acids cats require in their diets.
+Not having it, or not the right amount, can result in digestive issues, among many other health issues.
+Taurine is added to all commercial cat diets.

-In addition, giving him with similar kind of food regularly will get him bored and feel sick.
-Hence, try to bring some array of foods, though always make sure it includes enough amount of protein that their body needs.
+In addition, giving him similar kinds of food regularly can become bored and feel sick.
+Try to bring some array of foods, though always make sure it includes enough protein that their body needs.
 You may observe your kittens throw up even if you give them quality foods.
 Don't worry too much since this is normal.
 This is because they don't like the food although it's of premium quality.

 Quick Eating Can Cause Your Cat to Vomit